Ravi Gaikwad: Literature

 Ravi Gaikwad served on the editorial board of the journal "The Parliamentarian."
-And he has written a new draft of the Indian Constitution.
-Through his varied charitable endeavors, he consistently affects and transforms society as a whole.
-He is perceptive and intelligent in his writings and speeches, and by nature he is spiritual and kind.
+He has written a draft of the Indian Constitution.
+He is charitable, perceptive and intelligent in his writings and speeches, spiritual and kind.

 US Hall of Fame

-Ravi Gaikwad has been inducted in US Hall of fame.

-The others inducted in Hall of fame Since its inception are several former cricket stars including Sir Donald George Bradman, Sir Everton Weekes, Sir Frank Worrell, Sir Garfield Sobers, Sir Leonard Hutton, Sir Vivian Richards, Abid Sayed Ali, Alvin Kallicharran, Sunil Gavaskar, Gundappa Viswanath.
+Ravi Gaikwad has been inducted in US Hall of Fame.
+The others inducted in Hall of Fame since its inception are several former cricket stars including Sir Donald George Bradman, Sir Everton Weekes, Sir Frank Worrell, Sir Garfield Sobers, Sir Leonard Hutton, Sir Vivian Richards, Abid Sayed Ali, Alvin Kallicharran, Sunil Gavaskar, Gundappa Viswanath.